HashedMantisShrimp/WordUnscrambler/README.md

 **[Input](https://github.com/PauloB04/WordUnscrambler/blob/master/Input.cs)** Is part of the Workers library, the **Input** class contains the instructions on how to execute the program and manages some of the user input.
 It then stores the user input into **Data**.

-**[Unscrambler](https://github.com/PauloB04/WordUnscrambler/blob/master/Unscrambler.cs)** Is part of the Workers library, it is essentially the heart or core of the application. **Unscrambler** takes the data acquired by the **Input** class and uses it to look through a list of unscrambled words for matches and when a match is found, it takes the scrambled word, the matched word and adds it to a list of **MatchedWords**, which is then displayed to the user.
+**[Unscrambler](https://github.com/PauloB04/WordUnscrambler/blob/master/Unscrambler.cs)** Is part of the Workers library, it is essentially the heart or core of the application. **Unscrambler** takes the data acquired by the **Input** class and uses it to look through a list of unscrambled words for matches and when a match is found, it takes the scrambled word and its matched word to add it to a list of **MatchedWords**, which is then displayed to the user.

 **[Program](https://github.com/PauloB04/WordUnscrambler/blob/master/Program.cs)** Is the part of the application that makes use of the different libraries to call on methods and run the application.